alienbogart/cool-moves/README.md

 ### With use-package

-Put `cool-motions.el` somewhere in your Emacs configuration folder and replace `load-path` with the path to it.
+Put `cool-motions.el` somewhere in your Emacs path and replace `~/.emacs.d/lisp/cool-moves` with the path to it.
 Here's an example:

 ``` emacs-lisp
 (use-package cool-moves